 Before the HSTS program can create a section of HTS 6801 for a student working on a research paper, both the primary supervisor and the secondary reader of the proposed paper must sign a form acknowledging their willingness to serve in this capacity.
-Students can obtain this form by emailing the graduate program coordinator (LaDonna Bowen).
+Students can obtain this form by emailing the Academic Program Manager for Graduate Studies (LaDonna Bowen).
 This form must be completed well before Phase II registration ends.

-Once the student satisfactorily completes the master's paper, the student must contact the graduate coordinator (LaDonna Bowen) for a form that the supervisor and the second faculty reader must sign to indicate satisfactory completion of the master's paper.
-Students should also email a copy of their final paper to the graduate coordinator (LaDonna Bowen).
+Once the student satisfactorily completes the master's paper, the student must contact the Academic Program Manager for Graduate Studies (LaDonna Bowen) for a form that the supervisor and the second faculty reader must sign to indicate satisfactory completion of the master's paper.
+Students should also email a copy of their final paper to the Academic Program Manager for Graduate Studies (LaDonna Bowen).